luccas-specht/dragons-challence/README.md

 ## Some observations about this app

 - There aren't functionalities of login and register by server side, the buttons and the forms in the login screen and register screen are only for UI matters.
 - To access the app you must be authenticated, otherwise you'll be redirect to the login page.
 The app stores your information in the cookies to knows if your session is  authenticated or not

-- If you try access a page that doesn't exists you'll be redirect to the page not found screen.

 ## Functionalities

 - Sign in app with your credentials
 - List all dragons created
 - remove a dragon
 - create a dragon
 - Update dragon informations
 - Get informations about a specific dragon like name, type, description and picture
+- Try access a page that doesn't exists you'll be redirect to the page not found screen.

 ## Getting Started

 ### Prerequisites
 To run this project in the development mode, you'll need to have a basic environment to run a NextJs App, that can be found [here](https://nextjs.org/docs/getting-started).

 ### Installing
 **Cloning the Repository:**
 ```
 $ git clone https://github.com/luccas-specht/dragons-challeng
 ```

 **Open the project:**
 ```
 $ cd dragons-challeng
 ```

 **Installing dependencies:**
 ```
 $ yarn
 ```